Misc

 Pleasant Creek Lake

-Mornings and evenings have been best for all species.
-Black Crappie - Slow.
-Bluegill - Fair.
-Channel Catfish - Fair.
-Largemouth Bass - Fair.
-Walleye - Slow.
-Wiper (Hybrid Striped Bass) - Fair.
+Black Crappie - Good.
+Bluegill - Good.
+Largemouth Bass -Good.
+Muskellunge - Fair.
+Walleye - Good: Best bite is at night.
+Wiper (Hybrid Striped Bass) – Fair.

 Wapsipinicon River (Troy Mills to Oxford Junction)